 "When he did it and we got the ball back, I was like 'We're going to win this game,'" running back Michael Turner said with a laugh in a subdued Falcons post-game locker room.

 San Francisco dialed up a heavy blitz package that left the wide receivers in one-on-one coverage and Ryan managed to hang in the pocket and complete passes of 17 yards, 13 yards, 4 yards, 8 yards, and 5 yards as he marched the Falcons down the field.

 "They were coming," guard Harvey Dahl said of the 49ers' defense.
 "They were coming for Matt.
 They were blitzing.
 We knew if we could give Matt enough time he can make anything happen especially with our receivers and our tight end.
 They're so good.
 So we just give him enough time and he made it happen."

 When it was all said and done the Falcons escaped with another victory, maybe one they didn't deserve based on the first 58 minutes of the game.
 But this Atlanta ball club plays with a short memory and only lives for the next play.

 When the next play came for Atlanta after what looked to be a game-ending mistake, they dusted themselves off and started all over.

-"We never have quit in our team," wide receiver Matt Ryan said.
+"We never have quit in our team," wide receiver Harry Douglas said.
 "No matter what goes on in the game, I can honestly say every man on the team is going to try their hardest to get the victory.
 It showed today."